ocommeOptimus/Orinoco/README.md

 npm run build
 ```

-Then listen the API server and the front-end on your localhost.
+Then listen the API server and the front-end on your localhost.<br/>
 The server will listen on the port 3000, the front-end listen to the localhost available.

 ```